AtenDesignGroup/NEON-Data-Skills/tutorials/R/R-skills/intro-to-time-series/05-Plotting-Time-Series-ggplot-In-R/05-Plotting-Time-Series-ggplot-In-R.md

 ---
 syncID: b10c7a60977a4f67b60ddc487e900fe6
 title: "Time Series 05: Plot Time Series with ggplot2 in R"
-description: "This tutorial uses ggplot2 to create customized plots of time series data.
+description: "Test - This tutorial uses ggplot2 to create customized plots of time series data.
 We will learn how to adjust x- and y-axis ticks using the scales package, how to add trend lines to a scatter plot and how to customize plot labels, colors and overall theme."
 dateCreated: 2015-10-22
 authors: Megan A. Jones, Marisa Guarinello, Courtney Soderberg, Leah A. Wasser
 contributors: Michael Patterson